HSMtec 3D printed circuit board: the self-supporting 3D construction

 The design is predestined for one-time bends, e.g. for applications where the flexible area is only bent for the installation of the assembly.
 The PCB is qualified according to DIN EN 60068-2-14 and JEDEC A 101-A as well as audited for aviation and automotive.
 Another advantage is that the low moisture absorption eliminates the need for thermal pretreatment during soldering.
 In addition, all other processes are fully compatible with the standard process.

 The possibilities of this 3D structure are demonstrated by eCube – a cube created in a research project led by Continental Automotive.
 The goal was to develop a three-dimensional cube- or cuboid-shaped PCB based on an existing Continental standard PCB layout for an engine control system.
-The components were to be mounted on the printed circuit board on a placement line using the existing placement machines.
+The components were to be mounted on the PCB on a placement line using the existing placement machines.
 After assembly, the PCB was folded at the defined folding edges and the resulting butt edges were connected electrically and mechanically.

 After joining the edges, the cube was aligned on the base plate and assembled both electrically and mechanically.
 The cube is connected to the motor control motherboard via a ball grid array structure.
 What at first appears to be a complex task, namely mounting a multi-dimensional printed circuit board construction on the actual printed circuit board of the motor control unit, is, on closer inspection, a technically clever and economical solution.
 The multidimensional printed circuit board is used to design a module that can be manufactured in different variants but in a standardized way, making use of the available installation space.